-This project builds on the success of the Monitoring and Evaluation Committee in Afghanistan, the Civil Society Defence Reform Platform in Palestine, and the International Commission against Impunity in Guatemala.
-The Independent Defence Anti-Corruption Committee (Nezalezhny Antikorrupciynii Komitet z pytan oborony, or NAKO) is a joint international and Ukrainian monitoring group supported by Ukraine-based Secretariat and UK-based Transparency International Defence and Security programme.
-The NAKO will be financially and operationally independent from government, but will work with other defence anti-corruption bodies that are currently forming within the Ministry of Defence (MOD).
-By being independent from the government, MOD and military, and being seen that way by the public, it will help the MOD communicate positive steps it’s taking to the broader public in a way that the latter will trust.
-TI intends for the NAKO to build on the work of the volunteers, not duplicate it, and to provide an added level of capability through enabling access to high-level international defence expertise.
+This project builds on the success of the Monitoring and Evaluation Committee in Afghanistan, the Civil Society Defense Reform Platform in Palestine, and the International Commission against Impunity in Guatemala.
+The Independent Defense Anti-Corruption Committee (Nezalezhnyi Antykoruptsiinyi Komitet z pytan oborony, or NAKO) is a joint international and Ukrainian monitoring group supported by Ukraine-based Secretariat and UK-based Transparency International Defense and Security Program.
+The NAKO will be financially and operationally independent from the government, but will work with other defense anti-corruption bodies that are currently being formed within the Ministry of Defense (MOD).
+Being independent from the government, MOD and military and seen that way by the public, it will help the MOD communicate positive steps it’s taking to the broader public in a way that the latter will trust.
+TI intends for the NAKO to build on the work of the volunteers, not duplicate it, and to provide an added level of capability through enabling access to high-level international defense expertise.

-- Monitoring and evaluating efforts to reduce corruption and corruption risks within the defence sector of Ukraine, to include risks in the provision of international security assistance and military aid.
+- Monitoring and evaluating efforts to reduce corruption and corruption risks within the defense sector of Ukraine, including risks in the provision of international security assistance and military aid.

-- Developing anti-corruption recommendations for the defence sector, and advocating for and monitoring their implementation.
-Supporting reform efforts with technical advice where possible and where this does not present a conflict of interest with the NAKO’s monitoring role.
+- Developing anti-corruption recommendations for the defense sector, and advocating for and monitoring their implementation.
+Supporting reform efforts with technical advice when possible and when this does not present a conflict of interest with the NAKO’s monitoring role.

-- Providing open, regular analysis and reporting to the President, Government, Parliament, Ukrainian people, and the international community, about the state of the fight against corruption in the defence sector.
-This involves analysing defence sector corruption and identifying structures of corrupt networks.
+- Providing open regular analysis and reporting to the President, the government, the parliament, Ukrainian people, and the international community about the state of the fight against corruption in the defense sector.
+This involves analyzing defense sector corruption and identifying structures of corrupt networks.

-- Promoting transparency of defence sector establishments and, in conjunction with international partners, facilitating communication and openness between the Ministry of Defence, civil society and the public.
+- Promoting transparency of the defense sector establishments and, in conjunction with international partners, facilitating communication and openness between the Ministry of Defense and the civil society.

-- Contributing to policy through input and evaluation of the Strategic Defence Bulletin, National Security Strategy, and other policies as it relates to anti-corruption in the defence and security sector.
+- Contributing to policy through input and evaluation of the Strategic Defense Bulletin, National Security Strategy, and other policies concerning anti-corruption in the defense and security sector.

-- Strengthening international and national accountability structures as they relate to anti-corruption in defence, particularly the Rada.
+- Strengthening international and national accountability structures related to anti-corruption in defense, for instance, the Verkhovna Rada of Ukraine.

-- Enabling citizen feedback through the creation, resourcing, and maintenance of a feedback reporting mechanism to receive complaints related to corruption in the defence sector and to provide advice regarding possible legal proceedings.
+- Enabling citizen feedback through creating, resourcing, and maintaining feedback reporting mechanisms to receive complaints related to corruption in the defense sector and to provide advice regarding possible legal proceedings.
 Grounded suspicions of corruption will be forwarded to relevant law enforcement agencies.

 Lieutenant General Timothy Evans CB CBE DSO: A 3 star General in the British Army and former Commander of the NATO Allied Rapid Reaction Corps.